diwakar1593/JavaScript-Problem/README.md

 - Question 18: Javascript program for armstrong no.
 - Question 19: Javascript program for Automorphic Number.
 - Question 20: Javascript problem for Integer to Roman Numbers and vice-versa.
+- Question 24: Javascript problem for Tower of Hanoi.
 - More Questions to be added soon!

 ### Author : Diwakar Kumar